-TRU is committed to reducing barriers to education through open learning and open access.
-Through a combination of distance and online opportunities and our on-campus offerings, we provide open, accessible, and flexible learning opportunities that recognize all types of learners.
+TRU is committed to reducing barriers to education through open learning methods and open access admissions.
+Through a flexible learning spectrum (synchronous/ asynchronous, paced/ self-paced, online/ in person), we provide open, accessible, and flexible learning opportunities that recognize all types of learners.
 We are leaders in prior learning assessment and recognition and provide the provincial open learning educational credit bank.